 By now, you’re probably familiar with probiotics.
 They’re beneficial microorganisms that promote a healthy microbiome to support a list of health benefits.
-If you’ve recently been feeling backed up more than usual, adding probiotic-rich foods or taking a probiotic supplement may help rebalance your gut microbiome and promote regularity.
+If you’ve recently been feeling backed up more than usual, try adding probiotic-rich foods to help rebalance your gut microbiome and promote regularity.

 Probiotic foods include: